NeoSOFT-Technologies/rest-node-nestjs/wiki/docs/modules/rateLimit.md

 $ npm i --save @nestjs/throttler
 ```
 # Usability
-Once the installation is complete we can proceed forward towards implementation by configuring the **ThrottlerModule** as any other Nest Module using **forRoot** and **forRootAsync** methods.
+Once the installation is complete we can proceed forward towards implementation by configuring the **ThrottlerModule* any other Nest Module using **forRoot** and **forRootAsync** methods.
 First we will be creating a throttle Module.
 ```
 @Module({
   imports: [